catenax-ng/product-knowledge/docs/adoption-view/CX-0084-Federated_Queries_In_Data_Spaces_v1.0.0.md

 ### 1.1 AUDIENCE & SCOPE

 > _This section is non-normative_
+The standard is relevant for the following roles:
+- Business Application Provider
+- Enablement Service Provider
+- Data Consumer
+- Data Provider

 In the following, we call one of the following affected stakeholders/solutions KA-enabled if it passes the Conformity Assessment Criteria (CAC, see Section 1.2 and Chapter 2):